openhab/openhab-addons/README.md

 mvn clean install
 ```

-Most of the time you don't need to build all bindings, but only the binding you are working on.
+Most of the time you do not need to build all bindings, but only the binding you are working on.
 To simply build only your binding use the `-pl` option.
 For example to build only the astro binding: